vinay-singh-dev/OrboCameraAssignment/README.md

 Captured images use JPEG format with 90% compression quality.

 The captured filtered image is persisted to device storage.
-The cropped image is generated and displayed but is not separately persisted because the assignment specifically requires the captured image to be saved and the cropped image to be displayed.
+The cropped image is generated and displayed to the user.

 ## Error Handling